Frequently Asked Questions

 You need to contact the Headmaster’s Secretary well in advance of your departure date via email (firstname.lastname@example.org) as well as your son’s Boarding Master.
 Leave from the School can only be granted by the Headmaster.

 In the first instance contact your son’s Boarding Master.
 If he is unavailable, then you should contact the Director of Boarding.

 Tibbs House offers academic support during the weeknight Prep sessions.
 This tuition service is free of charge to our boarders and occurs in the Quiet Room.
 There are two tutors available each night – one is a Master at Auckland Grammar School and other is one our Gap Tutors.

-In the first instance, ring either the Duty Office (to speak with the Duty Master) or the Matron's Office (to speak with the Duty Matron).
+In the first instance, ring either the Duty Office (to speak with the Duty Master) or the Matron’s Office (to speak with the Duty Matron).
 If you are unable to contact either of these people, contact either his Boarding Master or the Director Boarding.
-Click here for a list of staff numbers.
+Click here or a list of staff numbers.

 This is at the discretion of the parents but a realistic weekly amount would be $20-$30.
 Most boarders have their own EFTPOS cards (the nearest ATM machines are in Newmarket) and we recommend that they keep no more than $20 cash on them at any time.

 Yes.
 Your son has a locker where he can store any parcels from home although we do ask that food parcels are be kept in an air-tight container.
 We also encourage our boarders to lock their lockers at all times.
 For Form 7 boarders who have fridges in their bedrooms, we ask that food stored within them are snacks, fruit, drinks etc and not re-heatable home meals.

 Yes, the hostel caterers can cater for different diets, as long as this requirement was declared on your son’s original application form and kitchen is informed of this in advance.